-HONOLULU (AP) - Honolulu police and social service providers are briefing state lawmakers this week on domestic violence.
+HONOLULU (AP) - Honolulu police and social service providers will brief state lawmakers this week on domestic violence.

 Attorneys Loretta Sheehan and Nicole Edwards Masuda from the Domestic Violence Action Center will provide an overview of domestic violence laws.